tjamcas/DJ4E-ClassNotes/3-DjangoFeaturesAndLibraries/DjangoFeaturesAndLibraries_Week4_Notes.md

             due_back = models.DateField(null=True, blank=True)
         ```
     -	Remember, these are the instructions for how to create a SQL database for your application – this is not the actual SQL syntax
-    -	Django will automatically include the instructions add the “id” field to a table
+    -	Django will automatically include the instructions to add the “id” field to a table
     -	Django will automatically include the instructions for a foreign key so that the field uses the naming convention of the table to which you are linking followed by “_id”
     -	`null=True`  allows the field to be empty
     -	`on_delete=models.SET_NULL` indicates that if the foreign key value is deleted in the linked table, then set the foreign key in this table to NULL